thycotic/ac-docs/admin/applications/cfg.md

 ## Show Password Reset History

-Click __View history__ in the center of the page to track password reset history.
-From the displayed table, you can monitor every user that has been asked for a password reset, view the status of the reset, track when the reset was ordered, and verify the time that it was completed.
+In the center of the page, click __View history__  to track password reset history.
+From the displayed table, you can

+* Monitor every user that has been asked for a password reset.
+* View the status of the reset.
+* Track when the reset was ordered.
+* Verify the time that it was completed.

 ![password reset history](images/pw-reset-history.png "View the password reset history")

 ## Request Alias URL

-Click __Request Alias__ to add a web application that shares credentials with the application that you are configuring but has a different URL.
-Enter the URL for the alias and click __request__.
+* Click __Request Alias__ to add a web application that shares credentials with the application that you are configuring but has a different URL.
+* Enter the URL for the alias and click __request__.

 ![alias url request](images/alias-url.png "Enter the alias URL in form of a valid domain name")